robertofierimonte/avocados-and-recipes/README.md

 In the repository, execute:

 1. Install poetry if not available: `pip install poetry==1.2.2`
-2. Install the required dependencies: `poetry install`
+2. Install the required dependencies: `make setup`
 3. Install pre-commit hooks: `poetry run pre-commit install`
-4. Download the dataset by running `make download-data`
-5. Follow the instructions in the `.env.example` to set up the necessary environment variables
+4. Follow the instructions in the `.env.example` to set up the necessary environment variables
-6. Run `make help` to see all the options provided in the Makefile
+5. Run `make help` to see all the options provided in the Makefile

 To run the code locally (on your machine):